The Annapolis Valley Work Centre exists to provide you with:

 Here is how it all works:

-The program consists of an initial 4-week assessment period followed by an in-house term (if necessary) and a community job placement (optional).
-Some participants may only attend the assessment period for an intensive learning experience before pursuing paid work, completing a volunteer job placement, or exploring other options suited to their individual needs.
-Others may benefit from extending their job-readiness training and will stay with us for an in-house program before pursuing paid work or an optional volunteer job placement.
+The program consists of an initial 4-week period called Mod 1.
+At the end of this period, you and your staff team will have the opportunity to do an employability skills assessment called ESAT.
+After this assessment is completed you and your staff team will determine your next steps.
+Some participants may only attend the Mod 1 period for an intensive learning experience before pursuing paid work, (Some actually find a job before this period is over and that is OK too.) completing a volunteer job placement, or exploring other options suited to their individual needs.
+Others may benefit from extending their job-readiness training and will stay with us for our Mod 2 program (before pursuing paid work or an optional volunteer job placement.
 At all times, during the program, we will be helping you find your dream job!

 If you’re interested, the first thing to do is call or email the Manager of the program, Vickie Petrie, at 902-679-7592, or firstname.lastname@example.org.
-You will receive a referral form to fill out and send back to us, after which you will be contacted to determine a start date and connect with one of our Nova Scotia Works Case Managers to support you during and after the program.
+You will receive an application referral form to fill out and send back to us, after which you will be contacted to determine a start date and connect with one of our Nova Scotia Works career practitioners to support you during and after the program.

 Here is a table that describes the schedule for most days…

-*choose one of the following to focus on while in the program
+*choose one of the 4 following Vocational Areas to focus on while in the program

 Basic Office Skills